Packing list suggestions

 - Food like fruits, meats, seeds, grains, animal products.
 Most tropical countries do not allow these items.

 - Slingshots or other weapons.

 - Recreational drugs are not legal and not advised.

 Clothes and shoes

-- Rain jacket or poncho (optional).
+- Light rain jacket or poncho (in case of showers)

 - REEF-SAFE sunscreen with at least 30SPF to protect your skin and the planet.
 We like this brand *NO CHEMICAL SUNSCREENS*.

-- Mosquito repellent-we like this natural version.
+- Mosquito repellent.-We like this natural version.

-- Hair dyers or styling tools.
+- Hair care products and styling tools.